Typical Flandrien but from Geel, in Belgium.

 What was next after the Academy?

 There was interest from all over the place for Jenthe.
 But we took it step by step.
 A traineeship at Wanty-Group Gobert made him aware of what pro cycling is all about.
 A mix of racing with the Academy and Wanty put him even more on the map during the 2016 season.
 Katusha was one of the WorldTour teams showing interest and they had a great plan for his development.
-During the Tour de France, things quickly became concrete and soon after that Jenthe was signing with one of the best teams in the world.
+During the Tour de France, things quickly became concrete and soon after that Jenthe was signed with one of the best teams in the world.
 At Katusha-Alpecin they offered him a long-term development plan and after three years in the squad he is growing and learning all about the big classics.
-In 2020 he will ride for Israel Start-Up Nation, an exciting project that will see him aiming for great performances in one-day races.
+In 2020 he joined Israel Start-Up Nation, an exciting project that has seen him grow in his specialty, one-day races, and a fifth place in Kuurne-Brussels-Kuurne shows such development.